jskufca/johne/README.md

 # johne
-Work with Cornell Coop on Johne disease
+Work with Cornell Coop on Johne disease.

+This is a line from Rstudio.